 Start-up accelerator for social good

-Responding to a challenge made by President Clinton and building on the success of previous Hult competitions (Hult Global Case Challenge) the Hult Prize has committed to launch a new wave of student social entrepreneurs.
-The Hult Prize has become THE program for budding social entrepreneurs, recently named one of the top five ideas changing the world by President Bill Clinton and TIME Magazine.
+Responding to a challenge made by President Clinton, and building on the success of previous Hult competitions, the Hult Prize (previously called Hult Global Case Challenge) is committed to launching new waves of social entrepreneurs.
+The Hult Prize has become the program for budding social entrepreneurs, recently named one of the top five ideas changing the world by former US President Bill Clinton and TIME magazine.

 In partnership with President Clinton and the Clinton Global Initiative, the Hult Prize has created the world’s largest student movement for social impact and the world’s largest crowdsourcing platform, dedicated to solving the most pressing social challenges on the planet.